Our Board of Directors

 Theodore E. Cornell, III

 He is an attorney and partner at Seyfarth Shaw LLP, a national law firm, where he specializes in mergers, acquisitions, financings and general corporate counseling.
+He is also Associate General Counsel of the firm.
 Ted is a founding board member of the Daniel Murphy Scholarship Foundation, which provides scholarships to private high schools and educational support for economically disadvantaged Chicago 8th grade students who demonstrate outstanding academic potential, leadership skills and strong character.
+Ted is also a member of the Lyons Leadership Team at Notre Dame, which sponsors an annual Forum on Systemic Inclusion with the Initiative on Race and Resilience at the university.
 He is a graduate of the University of Notre Dame and Northwestern University School of Law.

 Pat Donohue

-He is a General Manager – Innovation at Snap-on, Inc., a global tool manufacturer.
-Pat has held roles as a design engineer, process-improvement consultant, business development leader at multiple startups, marketing and sales strategy development and execution, and most recently in user-centered design and product innovation.
-Pat holds a BSME, University of Illinois, Champaign-Urbana, and an MBA with concentrations in Economics and Strategy from the University of Chicago Booth School of Business.
-Pat is a soccer coach with Glenview AYSO, is a Caucus Member for Glenview School District 34, and is proud to be a founder of the Snap-on “Secret Santa” program, providing Christmas gifts for over 400 needy children in Kenosha annually.
-Pat is a member of the LSSC Board of Directors.
+He is Chief Commercial Officer at Artico Cold Storage, a veteran- and minority-owned cold storage warehouse in the Stockyards neighborhood of Chicago.
+Over his career, Pat has held roles as a design engineer, process-improvement consultant, business development leader at multiple startups, and in user-centered design and product innovation.
+Pat holds a B.S.M.E., University of Illinois, Champaign-Urbana, and an M.B.A. with concentrations in Economics and Strategy from the University of Chicago Booth School of Business.

 Sonya Malunda